khakhalin/notes/keywords/py_dates.md

 Both use this list of format commands: https://docs.python.org/3/library/time.html#time.strftime

-Unlike [[pandas]], datetime doesn't have a good smart function that would try to guess the format for you.
+Unlike dates in [[pandas]], datetime doesn't have a good smart function that would try to guess the format for you.

 **Gotchas:**
 * Both packages have `strftime` to parse date-time expressions, but they use a different sequence of arguments.